 As soon as I moved the Hyper-V virtual switch to the LBFO team with 2X10Gb, I start receiving the following error:

-If we look deeper in the event log, we can see the reason is self-explanatory.
+If we look deeper into the event log, we can see the reason is self-explanatory.

-So what is sum-queue mode and what is min-queue mode?
+So what is the sum-queue mode and what is the min-queue mode?

 Please make sure to check the article before you proceed with the resolution.

-The question is why we don’t get the same error when you have 1Gb network adapters? because when using 1Gb network adapters VMQ is disabled by default, because Microsoft don’t see any performance benefit to VMQ on 1Gb NICs, and a single core can keep up at ~3.5Gb throughput without any problem.
+The question is why we don’t get the same error when you have 1Gb network adapters? because when using 1Gb network adapters, VMQ is disabled by default because Microsoft doesn’t see any performance benefit to VMQ on 1Gb NICs, and a single core can keep up at ~3.5Gb throughput without any problem.

 If you need to enable VMQ on 1Gb NICs, please refer to this article.